aws-samples/siem-on-amazon-opensearch-service/README.md

     * Amazon VPC: aes-siem/VpcAesSiem (if you created a new VPC)
     * SecurityGroup: aes-siem-vpc-sg

 > **_Note_** If you want to redeploy SIEM on OpenSearch Service right after deleting it, you need to delete the key alias using the AWS CLI commands below.
-Otherwise, redeployment will fail as the KMS CMK alias still remains:
+Otherwise, redeployment will fail as the KMS key alias still remains:

 ```shell
 export AWS_DEFAULT_REGION=<AWS_REGION>
 aws kms delete-alias --alias-name  "alias/aes-siem-key"
 ```

-## Throttling of es-loader in an emergency

-To avoid unnecessary invocation of es-loader, throttle es-loader under the following conditions:
-- If total free space for the OpenSearch Service cluster remains less than 200MB for 30 minutes and `aes-siem-TotalFreeStorageSpaceRemainsLowAlarm` is triggered.
-  - The OpenSearch cluster is running out of storage space.
-More free space is needed for recovery.
-To learn more, see [Lack of available storage space](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/handling-errors.html#handling-errors-watermark).

-If you want to resume loading logs, set the reserved concurrency of the Lambda function `aes-siem-es-loader` back to 10 from the AWS Management Console or AWS CLI.
-You can also load messages from the dead-letter queue (aes-siem-dlq) by referring to [Loading from SQS queue](docs/configure_siem.md#loading-from-sqs-queue).

 ## Security